All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 1. Jeep Safari

 Official jeeps of the Karnataka Forest Department are the only vehicles allowed to enter the forest.
 Book one of these safaris to see the natural vegetation, birds, and animals.
 You might also get lucky enough to experience tiger sightings on one of these trips.
 The accompanying forest ranger acts as a guide for the trip.
-One jeep can have 6 tourists with one guide and one driver.
+One jeep can have six tourists with one guide and one driver.

 Bhadra Wildlife Sanctuary Jeep Safari timings and cost